Topic: How To Invest

 Stock market rules of thumb: The sell-half rule can be helpful to aggressive investors

+The sell-half rule is one of the most useful stock selling rules for more aggressive investments.
 Selling half of hot stocks that surge helps you guard your profits.
-But in general, apply this rule only to more aggressive stocks, and not to the well-established stocks that may surprise you by going a lot higher in the long run.
+But in general, apply this rule and other stock selling rules only to more aggressive stocks, and not to the well-established stocks that may surprise you by going a lot higher in the long run.

 Selling half after a stock’s price doubles makes sense in a high-risk investment such as a penny mine.
 That way, you get back your initial stake.
 This can give you a clearer perspective on what to do with the other half of your investment.
 If you are too slow to sell speculative stuff, after all, your profits and even your principal can evaporate all too quick.